mvolkmann/blog/src/meteor.md

 {% aTargetBlank 'https://atmospherejs.com/rdb/svelte-meteor-data',
 'rdb/svelte-meteor-data' %}.

-For example, to always get the current user in a Svelte component:
+For example, to always get the current user in a Svelte component when the accounts-password package is used:

 ```js
 $: user = useTracker(() => Meteor.user());